-Minimum lot area No minimum.
-Gross floor area Minimum: 150 square feet of habitable floor area.
-Maximum: 850 square feet of habitable floor area for a studio or one-bedroom, and 1,000 square feet for two-bedrooms or more.
-Accessory dwelling units attached to an existing primary dwelling cannot exceed 50% of existing primary dwelling's gross floor area.
-Location of unit Attached to a primary dwelling Detached unit Rear half of lot, first story or above a detached accessory structure.
+No minimum.
+Minimum: 150 square feet of habitable floor area.
+Maximum: 850 square feet of habitable floor area for a studio or one bedroom, and 1,000 square feet for two bedrooms or more.
+Accessory dwelling units attached d to an existing primary dwelling cannot exceed 50% of existing primar y dwelling's gross floor area.
+Attached to a primary dwelling Basement, first story or second story.
+Rear half of lot, first story or above a detached accessory structure.
+Detached unit Minimum: 150 square Maximum: 850 square bedroom, and 1,000 sq dwelling units attached 50% of existing primar Attached to a primary dwelling

 Lot coverage, detached rear- yard units Maximum 30% of the required rear yard, including any other accessory structures or projections of the primary dwelling.
-Setbacks Side 4 ft. minimum Rear 4 ft. minimum.
+Setbacks Side 4 ft. minimum.
+Rear 4 ft. minimum.
 Interior 10 ft. minimum, from primary dwelling or other structure, if detached.
-Height limit First story unit: 16 ft. maximum building height.
-Second story unit: econd story unit: 28 ft. maximum building height.
+Height limit First-story unit: 16 ft. maximum building height.
+Second-story unit: ond-story unit: 28 ft. maximum building height.
 Parking Required Spaces 1 space per unit (covered or uncovered), which can be provided as tandem parking in an existing driveway.
-No additional parking is required if the accessory dwelling unit meets provision of Sec.
+No additional parking is required if the accessory dwelling unit meets the provisions of Sec.
 36.12.90.
 Shared Parking A driveway, garage or carport may be shared with the primary dwelling unit if the companion unit has direct, unobstructed (or shared) access to the parking space(s).
-Design O n of the unit shall utilize the same exterior materials, roof d architectural style as the primary dwelling.
-Entrances An accessory dwelling unit shall have a separate entrance from the primary dwelling unit.
+Design The design of the unit shall utilize the same exterior materials, roof forms and architectural style as the primary dwelling.
+Entrances An accessory dwelling to ling unit shall have a separate entrance from the unit."